A frugal CNC Oxyfuel Cutter

 Cad model of the CNC oxyfuel cutter

 A frugal CNC oxyfuel cutter was designed for metal fabrication microenterprises.
-Such microenterprises often fabricate metal structural and non-structural goods such as warehouses, car park shades, furniture, signage and custom parts.
-An oxyfuel cutter is one of the oldest cutting processes used in the steel industry and is used to cut metal plates ranging from 4 mm up to 50+ mm thick.
-Parts cut out are often simple shapes such as circles, triangles and rectangles.
-Even though oxyfuel cutting has been mechanized in industry, such machines are usually much too expensive, locally unavailable and often overengineered for the needs of small microenterprises.
+Such microenterprises often fabricate metal goods such as warehouses, car park shades, furniture, signage and custom parts.
+These often require the cutting of flat metal plates in various shapes and sizes.
+An oxyfuel cutter is used to cut metal plates ranging from 4 mm up to 50+ mm thick.
+Even though oxyfuel cutting has been mechanized in industry, such machines are usually much too expensive, locally unavailable (high import costs) and commercial versions are often overengineered for the needs of small microenterprises.

 Pictures of some steel fabrication microenterprises in Oman